 “But my baby doesn’t like the water!”

 It’s important for parents, then, to tend to their babies as they see fit.
 “For example, some babies fuss a lot if they face Mom the whole time.
-In that situation, I will recommend they try turning Baby away from them so Baby can see the world” says Esplen.
-That change of scenery can cheer your tot up.
+In that situation, I will recommend they try turning Baby away from them so Baby can see the world,” says Esplen.
+The change of scenery can cheer your tot up.

-If you’re worried that your baby doesn’t like the temperature of the water, Esplen suggests dressing your baby in a sunsuit or lightweight sleeper, which traps body heat.
-“The movement of the water across the skin results in convective heat loss and this extra layer tends to minimize it.”
+If you’re worried that your baby doesn’t like the temperature of the water, Esplen suggests dressing them in a sunsuit or lightweight sleeper, which traps body heat: “The movement of the water across the skin results in convective heat loss and this extra layer tends to minimize it.”

 “Due to the effects of buoyancy, a person feels less gravity in the water.
 This means that there is less impact on the joints and you can do things in the water that there is no way you could do on land, like jump squats and air-jacks,” says Esplen.
 She says that when you change your travel direction in water, you use your core muscles to a greater degree than if you were on land.